 In wet weather pack a couple of spare gloves in a zip lock bag (also a spare pair of socks).

 Do not crumple up gloves and shove them into a golf bag pocket after the round.
 Rather, smooth them out and try keep them flat.
 Once dry, keeping them in a plastic zip lock bag will extend the life of the glove.

 Once your junior gets to around about ten years old make sure to use the Footjoy fitting chart to see if they are ready to move into adult small golf gloves.
 Both women's and men's golf gloves have many more options and are generally better quality than kids golf gloves.

 If you can, we recommend taking your junior to a golf shop and let them try out the fit of various gloves.
-Keep in mind that many of the large online golf stores such Worldwide Golf Shops have heavily discounted golf gloves so there is seldom the need to pay full price unless you have to buy a golf glove at the golf course pro shop.
+Keep in mind that many of the large online golf stores such PGA Superstore have heavily discounted golf gloves so there is seldom the need to pay full price unless you have to buy a golf glove at the golf course pro shop.